slegaitis/punkAPI/README.md

-Glofox Test by Tony Slegaitis
+Glofox Test by T Slegaitis

 To run:
 1) Clone / Fork repo